-The Kachi Project is located in Argentina’s Catamarca Province at the southern end of the Lithium Triangle, a world-renowned province responsible for close to half of global lithium production.
+Lake’s flagship Kachi Project is located in Argentina’s Catamarca Province at the southern end of the Lithium Triangle, a world-renowned province responsible for 40% of global lithium production.

-Lake’s 100% owned Kachi Lithium Brine Project is located within 100km south of FMC’s Fenix operation, which has been in production for over 20 years.
-Kachi comprises 690 sq km of leases and lease applications over a brine-bearing basin 20km long, 15km wide, and 400-800m deep centred.
+Kachi comprises 705 sq km of leases and lease applications over a brine-bearing basin 20km long, 15km wide, and 400-800m deep centred.

 In November 2018, Lake announced a maiden JORC resource at Kachi of 4.4 million tonnes (Mt) of contained lithium carbonate equivalent (LCE), and an exploration target ranging between 8-17Mt of LCE.
 This ranks Kachi as one of the world’s top 10 brine resources.